Xz15t/Xz15t/README.md

 I build data pipelines, wrangle ETL workflows, and make spreadsheets cry — so finance teams don't have to.
 Allegedly good at making computers do the boring stuff automatically.

-- 💼 Professionally employed — yes, someone pays me to do this
 - 🔭 Building **data pipelines** that don't fall apart at 2am
 - 🌩️ Living in **GCP BigQuery + Cloud Composer + Airflow 3.0** — send help
 - 🤖 Poking **LLMs** with a stick — LangChain, LangGraph, Claude API
-- 🎓 B.Tech in **CS & Information Security** — spent 4 years for this moment

 <br clear="right"/>